How to Categorize Microsoft 365 in QuickBooks (and Xero)

 Do I owe sales tax on Microsoft 365?

-Depends on the state.
-TX, NY, OH, PA, WA, AZ, CT, MA, RI tax M365 as taxable SaaS.
-CA, FL, IL, OR do not.
+Depends on the state, and it changes.
+As of 2026, generally taxable in TX (as data processing, about 80% of the charge), NY, OH, PA, WA, AZ, CT, MA, RI; generally exempt in CA, FL, IL, OR.
+Treatment varies by state and locality, so verify your state's (and city's) current rule.
 Microsoft collects where required, so check the invoice for a sales-tax line before assuming.

 How do I split a combined Microsoft 365 and Azure bill?